qbradq/sharduo/README.md

 * Line of sight checks

 ## Outstanding Issues ##

+### Go-Live Issues ###
+This is a list of known issues that must be resolve before the server may be opened to outside connections.

+* Player movement packet throttling
+* Removal of stale NetStates in the game service goroutine
+* Removal of stale NetStates in the login service goroutine
+* Integration of the game service into a single self-managed structure

+### Miscellaneous Issues ###
 This is a list of known issues that do not need to be resolved before the next milestone but do need to be resolved sometime.